I’ve been in SF for a little over a month now. Take my word for it, these are the ones to see, each their own draw.

 Marina District

 Located near the waterfront and the iconic Golden Gate Bridge (ABOVE), the Marina District offers stunning views, beautiful parks, and commercial area along Chestnut Street.
 It is a popular neighborhood for young professionals and offers a mix of trendy restaurants, boutique shops, and lively bars.
 However, it can be crowded, especially on weekends and during events.
-The Palace of Fine Arts is a must must-see.
-When I went there were at least five photo shoots for various occasions happening.
+Be sure to visit Crissy Fields Beach on those warm and sunny days for beautiful views and a relaxing atmosphere.

 Chinatown